 Our Analysis and Test Results

 These pants had the worst breathability of any pair in this review.
-We wore them to the same style class in the same temperature room as every other pair, and walked out of there looking like we had peed ourselves.
+We wore them to the same style class in the same temperature room like every other pair and walked out of there looking like we had peed ourselves.
 While the gray color that we tested it in didn't help the situation, we tested other grays and heathers, and while they all changed color when wet, we didn't get nearly as sweaty in those models as we did in this one.
-For a more breathable pair, check out the Lucy Studio Hatha Capri Legging or the Onzie Capri Pant.
+For a more breathable pair, check out the Onzie Capri.

 Ease of Movement